onep1xel/TheAccessAgency/content/services.md

   padding: both
   quote: …a Masterclass for every tourism business
   author: Attendee at 'Marketing Accessibility' at AITCAP (Accessible Inclusive Conference)

-- block: media
-  type: image # image video slider
-  image: /images/hero.jpg
-  alt: the back of a family, they're looking away, through a wall of glass to an aquarium - a seal swims by with a stream of small bubbles trailing after it
-  video: #
-  slides: #

 - block: cta